RachWalm/VolunteerVillage/README.md

 </div>
 ```

 This code was taken out of the tutorial that was posted on slack as an extension of the blog walkthrough and adjusted to the three delete modals (volunteer profile, coordinator profile and charity).
 As the delete button pointed to the modal not directly to a delete, Javascript was then used with an event listener on the modal delete button which then pointed to the url.

-Which for the volunteers was related to who was logged in and for the coordinators and charities it requires an ID to be put in the url relating to which item to delete.
+- For the volunteers delete was related to who was logged in.

+- For the coordinators and charities it requires an ID to be put in the url relating to which item to delete.
 The views.py also has defensive code so it can only be an activated coordinator deleting the coordinator or charity (not required for volunteer as they have to be logged in for it to know which data to delete) - see defensive programming below.

 #### Coordinator dashboard page